 These things do boost results, but they are onerous, and it’s impossible for humans to keep up with changing language and fashions.
 Enter artificial intelligence — the latest innovation in search, triggered by the weariness of both searchers and search managers.

-AI-powered search promises to improve relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
+AI-search promises to improve relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
+It can also help improve organic search performance by delivering results that align with user intent.
 Machine learning can help drive search relevance and meet users’ expectations by enabling what was impossible before: genuine optimization of relevant results on an individual level, at scale.

 After all, most visitors expect a site’s search to be as good as Google’s – is yours?